maxim2266/stout/docs/index.md

 Now, having developed the core function of our package, we want to come up with a way to map simple types to the chunk functions.
-The most suitable approach will be to use [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function) that can take a value of some integral data type and return a chunk function capable of writing that value to a byte stream.
+The most suitable approach will be to use [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function) that can take a value of some data type and return a chunk function capable of writing that value to a byte stream.
 We can start from these two simple functions:
 ```go
 func Bytes(s []byte) Chunk {